benmvp/slides/2019/nationjs/react-eco.md

   * **Global CSS** would be something like Bootstrap or Foundation which is built completely separate
   * **Component CSS** is actually imported by the component
   * Therefore if the Component isn't used in the app the CSS won't be included in the bundle
-  * Need a bundler that can handle bundling CSS (like CRA)
+  * Need a bundler that can handle importing CSS (like CRA)
 - 3rd option is **CSS Modules**
   * There's lots to like about CSS Modules
   * CSS Modules are similar to Component CSS